acend/container-basics-training/content/en/docs/13/_index.md

 weight: 13
 ---

-So far we only built and ran the Docker images locally on our computers, but what if we want to integrate them into a CI/CD pipeline or even only distribute the built images?
+So far, we only built and ran the Docker images locally on our computers, but what if we want to integrate them into a CI/CD pipeline or even only distribute the built images?
 Similar to a Maven artifact repo, where the built JARs, WARs, and EARs get deployed to distribute later, there is the concept of a Docker registry.

 In this lab we're going to learn: